christinabranson/concurrent-connection-test/README.md

 I've chosen to use a file system cache for simplicity's sake when deploying to Heroku.
 Memcached or Redis would probably be faster and a better option in a real world application.

-If I chose to use a database for the cache for this exercise, per Laravel

 In general, the ability to use caching in a real world application depends highly on the functionality of the service being called.
 For example, if you're attempting to post a payment to a payment service, it's obviously not acceptable to simply ignore a failed response and return a cached value to the user.
 However, if